geodynamics/aspect/cookbooks/onset_of_convection/doc/onset_of_convection.md

     hydrous silicates with a thickness of approximately 2000 km (<https://www.nasa.gov/mission_pages/cassini/multimedia/titan20120223L.html>).

--   Exoplanets There may be &ldquo;rocky&rdquo; planets outside of the solar system.
+-   Exoplanets There may be "rocky" planets outside of the solar system.
 A list can be found here:
     <https://en.wikipedia.org/wiki/List_of_nearest_terrestrial_exoplanet_candidates>.
     It also lists the mass and radius of the planets, which you will need to